Noxmore/Alternative-Dark-UI/README.md

 <br>
 <br>

+# Updating
+If i forget to update to the latest version, make an issue, and i'll get on it as soon as i can!

 # Mod Support

 I only personally add mod support for mods i use, but i will accept PRs for other mods.